hotwired/stimulus/docs/reference/actions.md

 ## KeyboardEvent Filter

-You may have Actions that you wish to run only when certain keystrokes are received.
+There may be cases where [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) Actions should only call the Controller method when certain keystrokes are used.

 You can install an event listener that responds only to the `Escape` key by adding `.esc` to the event name of the action descriptor, as in the following example.